bostontrader/engcore/README.md

 **engcore** uses the following dependencies for the following reasons:

-freezer-js An immutability library jest       Testing
+babel-preset-es2015 Jest needs this freezer-js          An immutability library jest                Testing